MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 PM> Install-Package AspNetCore.Identity.CosmosDb
 ```

-Create an [Azure Cosmos DB account](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/create-cosmosdb-resources-portal) - either the serverless or dedicated instance.
-For testing and development purposes it is recommended to use a 'serverless instance'
+Create an [Azure Cosmos DB account](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/create-cosmosdb-resources-portal) - either the free, serverless or dedicated instance.
+For testing and development purposes it is recommended to use a free
-as it is [very economical to use](https://github.com/MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb#choice-of-cosmos-db-account-type).
-See [documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/throughput-serverless) to help choose which is best for you.
+account.
+[See documentation](https://github.com/MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb#choice-of-cosmos-db-account-type) to help choose which type of Cosmos account is best for you.

 Set your configuration settings with the connection string and database name.
 Below is an example of a `secrets.json` file: